 - Mix one egg yolk and 2 tablespoons of milk together and brush buns with mixture.
 Bake 30 minutes or until golden.

-- Per Luisa, buns are best the same day they are made.
+- Buns are best the same day they are made.
 If you want to keep them, wrap the baked cooled buns in foil, in a freezer bag, freeze.
 Defrost unwrapped in 300 degree oven for 15 minutes.